kas-catholic/confessit-web/README.md

 We're also using [Swiper](https://swiperjs.com/) via [react-id-swiper](https://github.com/kidjp85/react-id-swiper) for the swipable columns.

-The app is deployed to <https://confessit.app>, hosted on AWS Amplify.
+The app is deployed to <https://confessit.app>, hosted on Netlify.